 The ability and willingness of each of our counterparties to perform its obligations under a period time charter agreement with us will depend on a number of factors that are beyond our control and may include, among other things, general economic conditions, the condition of the drybulk shipping industry and the overall financial condition of the counterparties.
-If we enter into period time charters with charterers when charter rates are high and charter rates subsequently fall significantly, charterers may seek to renegotiate financial terms.
+If we enter into period time charters with charterers when charter rates are high and charter rates subsequently fall significantly, charterers may seek to renegotiate financial terms or may default on their obligations.
 Additionally, charterers may attempt to bring claims against us based on vessel performance or cargo loading or unloading operations, seeking to renegotiate financial terms or avoid payments.
-Also, our charterers may experience financial difficulties due to prevailing economic conditions or for other reasons, and as a result may default under our period time charters.
-During depressed drybulk market conditions, there have been numerous reports of charterers renegotiating their charters or defaulting on their obligations thereunder.
-While we have not experienced a default by a charterer during the past three years, we have agreed to certain early redeliveries at the request of charterers.
+Also, our charterers may experience financial difficulties due to prevailing economic conditions or for other reasons, and as a result may default on their obligations.
+In recent years the industry has experienced numerous incidents of charterers renegotiating their charters or defaulting on their obligations thereunder.
+We have agreed to certain early redeliveries at the request of charterers.
 See "Operating and Financial Review and Prospects."
-If a charterer defaults on a charter, we will seek the remedies available to us, which may include arbitration or litigation to enforce the contract, although such efforts may not be successful.
+If a charterer defaults on a charter, we will, to the extent commercially reasonable, seek the remedies available to us, which may include arbitration or litigation to enforce the contract, although such efforts may not be successful.
 Should a charterer default on a period time charter, we may have to enter into a charter at a lower charter rate, which would reduce our revenues.
 If we cannot enter into a new period time charter, we may have to secure a charter in the spot market, where charter rates are volatile and revenues are less predictable.
-It is also possible that we would be unable to secure a charter at all, which would also reduce our revenues, and could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+It is also possible that we would be unable to secure a charter at all, which would also reduce our revenues, and could have a material adverse effect on our business, financial condition, results of operations, loan and credit facility covenants and cash flows.